 "In all these things we are more than conquerors through Him Who loved us" (Romans 8:37).
 "The LORD is my strength and my song; He has become my salvation" (Psalms 118:14).
+Soldiers of Christ, Arise

 The Comforter Has Come